RushuiGuan/framework/config/Albatross.Config/README.md

 # Albatross.Config
-Simplfied configuration setup for your .Net applications.
+Simplified configuration setup for your .Net applications.

 ## Features
 * Use Strong typed configuration class without using the IOptions<> interface.